By Baylie Redman

 I didn’t know what to expect going into this internship.
 I didn’t know anything about who the Billings Chamber was, or what they did.
 All I knew is that they worked with local businesses and got involved in state government.
 It didn’t take long to realize how much more they do.

-Before I get into that, let me introduce myself a bit.
+Before I get into that, let me introduce myself.
 My name is Baylie Redman and I am a Media Studies major at MSU Billings.
 I was born and raised here in Billings and absolutely love living here.
-But even still, I used to be one of those people who honestly believed nothing ever happened in Billings.
+Despite that, I used to be one of those people who honestly believed nothing ever happened in Billings.
 It took me two days at the Chamber to realize I just hadn’t been paying attention.

 I have learned a lot about the Chamber these past few weeks and how much they do.
-With nearly 1,300 members, Billings Chamber of Commerce works with a huge number of businesses within the Billings area.
-And many local businesses wouldn’t have an advocate for them in Helena without the Chamber.
-Much of the pro-business changes in Montana Legislature had a big push from the Billings Chamber.
-Which means small businesses get a big helping hand from the Chamber whether they are members or not.
+With just over 1,200 members, the Billings Chamber of Commerce works with a huge number of businesses within the Billings area.
+Many local businesses wouldn’t have an advocate in Helena or with the local government without the Chamber.
+Many of the pro-business changes in the Montana Legislature were advocated for by the Billings Chamber- a big helping hand for businesses large and small whether they are members or not.

-The Billings Chamber of Commerce has been playing a big part in our community for a long time.
-Not only that, but the quality effort the Billings Chamber invests goes beyond anything I’ve ever seen.
-The Chamber is among the top 1% of Chambers in the United States with a 5-star rating.
-And they were recently recognized as the “Chamber of the Year” by the Association of Chamber of Commerce Executives.
-Their work in the Billings community consistently makes Billings a better place to live.
+The Billings Chamber of Commerce has been playing a big part in our community for over 100 years.
+The quality effort the Billings Chamber invests goes beyond anything I’ve ever seen.
+The Chamber is among the top 1% of Chambers in the United States with a 5-star accreditation rating through the U.S. Chamber of Commerce.
+And they were recognized in 2015 as the “Chamber of the Year” by the Association of Chamber of Commerce Executives.
+Their work in the Billings community – and nationally – consistently makes Billings a better place to live.

-I don’t think enough people understand the value of working with the Billings Chamber of Commerce.
+People may not understand the value of working with the Billings Chamber of Commerce.
 At this point I may fall under the category of “Biased,” but I always see how busy everyone is.
 I see how many projects are constantly underway and how hard everyone is working.
-People are always in and out the door heading to local events, meeting up with members, running around the whole state trying to bring people to Billings and improve the quality of life here.
-Everyone is so passionate for businesses in Billings and for the community.
-And I’m left boggled as to how I had no clue what went on here before this internship.
+People are always in and out the door heading to local events, meeting up with members, running around the whole state trying to bring people to Billings and improve the economy and the quality of life here.
+The passion is evident and I’m left boggled as to how I had no clue what went on here before this internship.